On the Influence of Pluto on Twotino Dynamics Through Their Mutual 4:3 Mean Motion Resonance: Introduction

 \section{Introduction}

 Long after Clyde Tombaugh's discovery of Pluto in 1930, the first long-term integration of its orbit \citep{Cohen65}, aided by the first computers, enabled the determination of its resonant state with Neptune.

-Some of the pioneering works that studied the secular dynamics of the outer Solar System, from the late 1980s to the early 1990s, considered the perturbations of the Sun and the four giant planets, together with larger and larger numbers of test particles \citep[see, e.g.][]{Duncan88,Torbett89,Gladman90,Levison93}.
-It probably seemed wasteful to include other massive bodies, since Uranus is over 6,500 times more massive than Pluto\footnote{See e.g., \url{https://ssd.jpl.nasa.gov/planets/phys_par.html}, and references therein.}, and over 5,200 more massive than Eris, the two most massive currently known trans-Neptunian objects (TNO).
+Some of the pioneering works that studied the secular dynamics of the outer Solar System, from the late 1980s to the early 1990s, considered the perturbations of the Sun and the four giant planets, together with an ever larger number of test particles \citep[see, e.g.][]{Duncan88,Torbett89,Gladman90,Levison93}.
+It probably seemed wasteful to include other massive bodies, since Uranus is over 6,500 times more massive than Pluto\footnote{See e.g., \url{https://ssd.jpl.nasa.gov/planets/phys_par.html}, and references therein.}, and over 5,200 times more massive than Eris, the two most massive currently known trans-Neptunian objects (TNO).

 It has also been recognized that Pluto has an important influence over objects in its vicinity, being responsible, among other things, for the destabilization of other Plutinos, which contribute to the injection rate of comets into the inner Solar System \citep{Morbidelli97,Yu99,Nesvorny00,Tiscareno09,Munoz19}.

-However, Pluto can have a secular effect on other objects besides its neighboring Plutinos.
-In particular, Twotinos in 2:1 mean motion resonance (MMR) with Neptune appear to be directly affected by Pluto, exhibiting a significantly larger leaking rate from the resonance when Pluto's mass is considered compared to when it is ignored \citep{Munoz26}.
+\ccc{However, Pluto can have a secular effect on other objects besides its neighboring Plutinos.
+In \citet[][hereafter \citetalias{Munoz26}]{Munoz26}, we found that Pluto has a significant effect on the leaking rate of the 2:1 mean motion resonance (MMR); especifically, the stable fraction of Twotinos after 4 Gyr of evolution is reduced from 47\% when considering only the giant planets, to 19\% when including Pluto along the giant planets as a massive object in simulations.}

+\ccc{The origin of this significant effect is not straightforwardly related to Pluto's mass.
+In \citetalias{Munoz26}, we found that Eris with a similar mass, produces an effect an order of magnitude smaller than Pluto on the Twotinos.
+We note, however, that although Pluto is not massive enough to capture other TNOs into its own MMRs, Neptune has captured enough objects in its resonances, and those will therefore be at the same time in resonance with Pluto.}